Ceyron/exponax/README.md

     2. **Automatic differentiation** over the timesteppers - compute gradients of solutions with respect to initial conditions, parameters, etc.
-    3. Also helpful for **tight integration with Deep Learning** since each timestepper is also just an [Equinox](https://github.com/patrick-kidger/equinox) Module.
+    3. Also helpful for **tight integration with Deep Learning** since each timestepper is just an [Equinox](https://github.com/patrick-kidger/equinox) Module.
     4. **Automatic Vectorization** using `jax.vmap` (or `equinox.filter_vmap`)
         allowing to advance multiple states in time or instantiate multiple solvers at a time that operate efficiently in batch.
-2. Lightweight design without custom types.
+2. **Lightweight Design** without custom types.
 There is no `grid` or `state` object.
 Everything is based on `jax.numpy` arrays.
 Timesteppers are callable PyTrees.
 3. More than 35 pre-built dynamics:
     1. Linear PDEs in 1d, 2d, and 3d (advection, diffusion, dispersion, etc.)
     2. Nonlinear PDEs in 1d, 2d, and 3d (Burgers, Kuramoto-Sivashinsky,
         Korteweg-de Vries, Navier-Stokes, etc.)
-    3. Reaction-Diffusion
+    3. Reaction-Diffusion (Gray-Scott, Swift-Hohenberg, etc.)

-Next to the timesteppers operating on JAX array states, it also comes with:

-* Initial Conditions:
-    * Random sine waves
-    * Diffused Noise
-    * Random Discontinuities
-    * Gaussian Random Fields
-* Utilities:
-    * Mesh creation
-    * Rollout functions
-    * Spectral derivatives
-    * Initial condition set creation
-* Poisson solver
-* Modification to make solvers take an additional forcing argument
-* Modification to make solvers perform substeps for more accurate simulation

-## Solvers

-This package comes with the following solvers:

-* Linear PDEs:
-    * Advection equation
-    * Diffusion equation
-    * Advection-Diffusion equation
-    * Dispersion equation
-    * Hyper-Diffusion equation
-    * General linear equation containing zeroth, first, second, third, and fourth order derivatives
-* Nonlinear PDEs:
-    * Burgers equation
-    * Kuramoto-Sivashinsky equation
-    * Korteweg-de Vries equation
+4. Collection of initial condition distributions (truncated Fourier series, Gaussian Random Fields, etc.)
+5. **Utilities** for spectral derivatives, grid creation, autogressive rollout, etc.

-Other equations can easily be implemented by subclassing from the `BaseStepper` module.
+6. Easily extendable to new PDEs by subclassing from the `BaseStepper` module.
+7. Normalized interface for reduced number of parameters to uniquely define any dynamics.

 ## Background

-Exponax supports the efficient solution of 1d (semi-linear) partial differential equations on periodic domains.
+Exponax supports the efficient solution of (semi-linear) partial differential equations on periodic domains in arbitrary dimensions.
 Those are PDEs of the form

 $$ \partial u/ \partial t = Lu + N(u) $$